SAASphysics/course-physics/src/overview/design.md

      *  I can find the magnitude of a vector
      *  I can use vector notation for appropriate quantities
      *  I can use the position update formula to relate changes in the position of an object to its average velocity
-     *  I can use the position update formula to calculate the time take for an object to move from an initial to a final position
+     *  I can use the position update formula to calculate the time taken for an object to move from an initial to a final position
      *  I can use velocity transformations to compute relative velocity
-     *  **I can predict where two objects moving at a constant velocity will intersect**
+     *  **I can predict where and when two objects moving at a constant velocity will intersect**

  * Acceleration
      *  I know the difference between acceleration and velocity